Bonnet theorem: Bonnet's theorem

 Any surface in three-dimensional Euclidean space has a first and second fundamental form, which automatically are interrelated by the Gauss–Codazzi equations.
 Bonnet's theorem asserts a local converse to this result.

 Given an open region D in R^{2}, let g and h be symmetric 2-tensors on D, with g additionally required to be positive-definite.
 If these are smooth and satisfy the Gauss–Codazzi equations, then Bonnet's theorem says that D is covered by open sets which can be smoothly embedded into R^{3} with first fundamental form g and second fundamental form (relative to one of the two choices of unit normal vector field) h.
 Furthermore, each of these embeddings is uniquely determined up to a rigid motion of R^{3}.

 Bonnet's theorem is a corollary of the Frobenius theorem, upon viewing the Gauss–Codazzi equations as a system of first-order partial differential equations for the two coordinate derivatives of the position vector of an embedding, together with the normal vector.

+Related results

+A compact Bonnet pair: two non-congruent immersed real analytic tori that are related by a mean curvature preserving isometry.

+H. Blaine Lawson and Renato de Azevedo Tribuzy showed that for a compact surface, prescribing the first fundamental form (the induced metric) together with a nonconstant mean curvature function on the surface (the average of the principal curvatures, equivalently half the trace of the shape operator) yields at most two compact smooth immersions in R^{3} up to congruence, and at most one for genus-zero surfaces.
+When two noncongruent immersions realize the same first fundamental form and the same mean curvature function, they form a compact Bonnet pair.
+In 2025, Bobenko, Hoffmann, and Sageman-Furnas constructed the first explicit compact Bonnet pairs, consisting of two immersed tori in R^{3}.